 Aside from ensuring tangible financial incentives and profitability, practices converting to EMR / EHR Software have seen the following benefits:

-Not all EMR Software vendors are suitable for hospitals and/or clinics with multiple specialties or providers.
-Similarly, EMR Software vendors designed for larger organizations such as hospitals or multi-provider clinics do not usually support a solo doctor practice and/or a small medical enterprise.
+Not all EMR Software vendors suit hospitals and clinics with multiple specialties or providers.
+Similarly, EMR Software vendors designed for larger organizations such as hospitals or multi-provider clinics do not usually support a solo doctor practice or a small medical enterprise.
 Budgetary constraints aside, many other factors will make an EMR Software vendor viable for your medical practice.
 From solo-provider clinics to large multi-provider and multi-specialty clinics, every practice has unique inherent challenges that must be addressed by their respective Electronic Medical Records (EMR) Software vendor.

 These practices usually consist of 5 to 10 medical providers often belonging to the same medical specialty.
 Their requirements are more stringent, and their budget is also considerably large.
 Aside from specialty-focused requirements (EMR Software by Specialty), these practices also require unique features such as interoperability, dedicated customer support, multi-device support as well as an extensive reporting functionality to keep an eye on the overall performance of the practice.